kyryl-opens-ml/ai-engineering/blog-posts/agent-tech-lead/README.md

 2. handle corner cases & hard cases
 3. make sure system is optimized for multiple agents: access, verification, sequence.

-For a practical example - you can try to import my "integration test" for this blog post - project to solve OfficeQA challenge.
+For a practical example - you can try to import my "integration test" for this blog post - project to solve OfficeQA challenge:

 ## Future of job

 Long story short - each engineer who wants to keep their job has to become an agent tech lead.
-Code for the agent tech lead desktop app is here: Feel free to modify and change it for your own needs and your own unique workflows.
+Code for the agent tech lead desktop app is here: https://github.com/kyryl-opens-ml/ai-engineering/tree/agent-tech-lead/blog-posts/agent-tech-lead

+Feel free to modify and change it for your own needs and your own unique workflows.

 On a funny note, software engineering would become almost a strategy game!
 If you ever played Warhammer, StarCraft, or Rome Total War: your company becomes your map, your coding agents become units, and your job is to place them, unblock them, and intervene at local scale when someone gets stuck!